 Bridgestone Golf e12 Soft

 Another outstanding golf ball that works on several levels is the Bridgestone e12.
-This golf ball has two impressive components; a solid distance-driving core and a soft outer layer that works well around the greens.
+It has two impressive components: a solid distance-driving core and a soft outer layer that works well around the greens.

 A soft outer layer with an advanced dimple pattern gives your short game a huge boost when you have the wedge in your hand.
-From inside 150 yards, the TP5x is The inner core offers great assistance to golfers struggling to maintain high swing speeds.
+From inside 150 yards, the e12’s inner core offers great assistance to golfers struggling to maintain high swing speeds.

 The Active Acceleration Mantle core provides an excitingly innovative step forward for Bridgestone in increasing ball speed for average golfers.